 HELPING HANDS NORAMISE

-In April we visited northern Haiti for the first time at the invitation of Helping Hands Noramise, an organization in Washington state run by Rosedanie Cadet, a Haitian-born American.
-Rosedanie asked us to conduct a site visit outside Limbé, Haiti to evaluate and assist potential fish production at newly constructed ponds.
+Helping Hands Noramise is an development organization run by Rosedanie Cadet, a Haitian-born American, engaged in economic development projects Northern Haiti.
+In April 2013, Rosedanie brought SAI on a site visit near Limbé, Haiti to evaluate and assist potential fish production at newly constructed ponds.

-The two future ponds we visited are located in a very remote area on a steep hillside with good access to water—although the soil is not capable of retaining water, so liners will be needed.
-We were pleased to see that there is adequate sunlight and compostable materials available to use our low–resource Periphyton Aquaculture Technique (PAT) to raise tilapia.
-On site, we showed the owner of the ponds a fairly in depth PowerPoint slide show on our laptop demonstrating the technique and showing pictures of Haitian fish farms employing PAT.
+The two future ponds we visited were located in a very remote area on a steep hillside with good access to water—although the soils inability to retain water necessitated the use on pond liners.
+We were pleased to find the site had adequate sunlight and compostable materials available to implement our low–resource Periphyton Aquaculture Technique (PAT) to raise tilapia.
+On site, we consulted the owner of the ponds in depth on the specifics of PAT and showed him photos demonstrating that the technique was being successfully employed at other Haitian fish farms.
 Despite some language barriers the fish farmer understood the concept and our instructions.

-We were also able to recommend that Noramise’s headquarters house in Limbé center has appropriate space and electrical power in the backyard for a small fish fingerling production facility to support the new ponds.
-With minimal aeration and filtration, we suggested a sturdy above ground pool that could be capable of providing sufficient brood stock holding and fingerling production capacity.
-This would eliminate the need for purchasing fingerlings from external sources in the future.
-Upon return to Woods Hole, we purchased an inexpensive 8’ Intex yard pool, installed it in our greenhouse lab, stocked it with fish, and are currently evaluating its durability and production capacity.
+We also recommended that Noramise’s headquarters in Limbé center house a small fish fingerling production facility to support the new ponds.
+This would eliminate the need for purchasing fingerlings from external sources in the future, and could be a model that startup farmers might replicate without too much difficulty.
+Upon return to Woods Hole, we set out experimenting with inexpensive broodstock pond designs using an inexpensive 8’ Intex back yard pool and are continuing to evaluate its long term durability and production capacity.